-All business people, regardless of their specific work, can benefit by study of marketing and merchandising.
+All business men, regardless of their specific work, can benefit by study of marketing and merchandising.
 It is the duty of research to find the facts, to interpret them, and to enable business to make the most of them.

-Marketing research aims at securing facts about consumers, competitors, trade channels, market conditions and media; psychological research aims at discovering the reactions of human minds to elements in the product to be advertised and the means planned to advertise it.
+Marketing research aims at securing facts about consumers, competitors, trade channels, market conditions and media; while psychological research aims at discovering the reactions of human minds to elements in the product to be advertised and the means planned to advertise it.
 From this comes improvement in the product, in the packaging, in distribution methods and in presentation.

 Markets change more often than is usually assumed.
 Take, for example, the year-by-year change due to births and marriages.
-In the year 1971 there were 349,420 new consumers born in Canada.
-There were 191,324 marriages - and every marriage changed the pattern of the market in some degree.
-These are the changes in a single year; consider the changes in a quarter century, which is not long in the life of a business concern, and the need for continuous research and advertising becomes obvious.
+In the five years ending December 31, 1946, there were 1,454,500 new consumers born in Canada.
+There were 582,000 marriages-and every marriage changed the pattern of the market in some degree.
+These are the changes in a mere five years; consider the changes in a quarter century, which is not long in the life of a business concern, and the need for continuous research and advertising becomes obvious.